DTeeam/skillup_tutorials/react-with-typescript/README.md

-Todo List in ReactJS using TypeScript Tutorial by PedroTech
+React with TypeScript Crash Course by Laith Academy